rendajs/manual/manual/en/getting-started/your-first-sphere.md

 have any concept of scenes.
 Every scene is also an entity.
 So if you want to create a sphere, you first need an entity that will serve as a scene.

-You can do this in the **project window** which can be found in the bottom left of the screen.
+You can do this in the **Project Window** which can be found in the bottom left of the screen.
 This window contains all the assets for your current project.
 But at the moment it is pretty empty, let's do something about that!